demonslaying/calculate_net_gross_vat_for_purchases/README.md

 dotnet ef database update 0 -> To unapply all migration

 dotnet ef database update -> Updates the database to the last migration

+NOTE: The database was configured in Microsoft SQL Server Management Studio with SQL Express

 ## Angular Commands